mpv-player/mpv/DOCS/man/mpv.rst

 ===================

-mpv has a fully configurable, command-driven control layer which allows you to control mpv using keyboard, mouse, joystick or remote control (with LIRC).
+mpv has a fully configurable, command-driven control layer which allows you to control mpv using keyboard, mouse, joystick or remote control (there is no LIRC support - configure remotes as input devices instead).

 See the ``--input-`` options for ways to customize it.

 Keyboard Control
 ----------------